Tuesday, August 17, 1976

 Tuesday, August 24, 1976

-Later in the day Lilly, Agner, mom, Bent, and I went to Viborg to visit Elisabeth.
-When we got there we were told that only mom and Bent could see Elisabeth because she was in isolation and they didn’t want to risk spreading the boils.
+Later in the day, Lilly, Agner, Mom, Bent, and I went to Viborg to visit Elisabeth.
+When we got there, we were told that only Mom and Bent could see Elisabeth because she was in isolation and they didn’t want to risk spreading the boils.

 Wednesday, August 25, 1976

-When Bent came back from town he had bought a phone.
+When Bent came back from town, he had bought a phone.
 Later in the day, a man came to hook it up.
-I guess now that Bent is here it’s okay to have a phone in the house.
+I guess now that Bent is here, it’s okay to have a phone in the house.

 The mailman was late today.
 I had run up the street to look for him several times.
 When he finally got here, he smiled and said, “I knew you would be looking for me.
 Sorry, I got held up.”
 Then he apologized because he only had two letters for mom.

-Later in the evening mom, Bent, Lilly, and Agner went to visit Mr. Ramsdahl in the hospital.
+Later in the evening, Mom, Bent, Lilly, and Agner went to visit Mr. Ramsdahl in the hospital.
 Ugh!
 I hate being left here in this freaky house!

 I wanted to go to bed since there is nothing better to do, but I can’t.
 Since I sleep in the living room, I have to wait till everyone has come back and gone to bed first.
-When they got home it was late before they went to bed because they have to have their evening coffee.
+When they got home, it was late before they went to bed because they had to have their evening coffee.
 I wish I had my own room, I wish I didn’t have to be here, I wish I could throw a pillow at that stupid ticking clock.
 I wish Elisabeth was not in the hospital.
 I was sad I could not see her.
 I hate it here!
 I have no one to vent to but paper.
 I cried myself to sleep.

 Thursday, August 26, 1976

 Later in the day, I went to pull weeds.
 I have about a quarter of it done.
-But there is so much land here and the weeds are coming back faster than I can pull them.
+But there is so much land here, and the weeds are coming back faster than I can pull them.
 I realized it would take a machine to clear all this land.
 I gave up on the garden and sat down.
-Besides, mom has gone back on her word and wasn’t going to pay for half the ticket anyway.
+Besides, Mom has gone back on her word and wasn’t going to pay for half the ticket anyway.

 Friday, August 27, 1976

 In the letter I got today from Nick, it said that he and his dad were in the middle of building me a room in their basement.
-They are working hard on it so that it would be ready for me when I come.
+They are working hard on it so that it will be ready for me when I come.
 Wow, my very own room.
 It sounded so exciting!

-Mom seemed bothered that Nick has come up with the money for the plane ticket.
+Mom seemed bothered that Nick had come up with the money for the plane ticket.
 She didn’t think he could do it.
 Mom still won’t tell me when I can leave.
-I know she wants me to stay here so that I can do all the chores that need to be done, but I also know that Bent doesn’t want me here.
+I know she wants me to stay here so that I can do all the chores that need to get done, but I also know that Bent doesn’t want me here.
 I think it’s just a matter of time before I find out when I can leave.

 After dinner, everyone went to the Hospital to see Mr. Ramsdahl.
-After I had done the dishes I sat down to write my daily letter to Nick.
-I wanted to keep busy writing so that I can take my mind off all the noises, but there is only so much I can write about.
+After I had done the dishes, I sat down to write my daily letter to Nick.
+I wanted to keep busy writing to take my mind off all the noise, but there is only so much I can write about.
 Oh, I hate this house!

 Saturday, August 28, 1976